JetBrains/space-issues-import/README.md

   --jiraServer JIRASERVER           The URL of the Jira server that you want
                                     to import issues from

-  --jiraQuery JIRAQUERY             A JQL query that selects the Jira issues
+  --jiraQuery JIRAQUERY             An optional JQL query that selects the Jira issues
                                     you want to import

   --jiraUser JIRAUSER               An optional user name to use to login to
                                     Jira

-  --jiraPassword JIRAPASSWORD       An optional password to use to login to
+  --jiraApiToken JIRATOKEN          An optional API token to use to login to
                                     Jira

   --youtrackServer YOUTRACKSERVER   The URL of the YouTrack server that you